racoonx2p/deadsimplevenv/README.md

 > Simple wrapper for python venv

-If you want to automate python project structure creation and great projects as [POETRY](https://python-poetry.org/) are too heavy for you or cannot be used in your envinronment, you can try **deadsimplevenv**.
+If you want to automate python project structure creation and great projects as [POETRY](https://python-poetry.org/) cannot be used in your envinronment, you can try **deadsimplevenv**.
 It does not add anything special and it stucks with basic python setuptools 🛠.

 ## How to use